apollographql/apollo-server/packages/usage-reporting-protobuf/README.md

 generated with the `generate` npm script.

-The root of the repository provides some `devDependencies` necessary to build these definitions and the `prepare` npm script is invoked programmatically via the monorepo tooling (e.g. Lerna) thanks to _this_ module's `postinstall` script.
-Therefore, when making changes to this module, run scripts via `npx lerna run SCRIPTNAME` in the **root** of this monorepo in order to update the definitions in _this_ module.
+The root of the repository provides some `devDependencies` necessary to build these definitions; these will be installed by running `npm install` at the root of this workspace.
+When making changes to this module, run scripts via `npm run SCRIPTNAME -w @apollo/usage-reporting-protobuf` in the **root** of this monorepo in order to update the definitions in _this_ module.
+The `-w` flag is shorthand for `--workspace`; this monorepo leverages NPM workspaces to manage its packages.

-To update `reports.proto` to the current version recognized by the Studio usage reporting ingress, run `lerna run update-proto`.
-To then regenerate the JS and TS files, run `npx lerna run generate`.
+To update `reports.proto` to the current version recognized by the Studio usage reporting ingress, run `npm run update-proto -w
+@apollo/usage-reporting-protobuf`.
+To then regenerate the JS and TS files, run `npm run generate -w @apollo/usage-reporting-protobuf`.
 We check in the generated code and only regenerate it manually, partially to make builds faster (no need to run pbjs on every `npm install`) and partially so that we don't have to make sure that `pbjs` runs on every Node version that we support.